s-ball/i18nparse/README.md

 Only the French language translation was initialy provided.
 Thanks to [anselmobd](https://github.com/anselmobd) and [blackstream-x](https://github.com/blackstream-x), the project now contains Portuguese and German language translations.

+Translations for German, Spanish and Slovene are also provided.

 The binary wheel file contains litte endian mo translation files.
 Users of big endian systems should use the source distribution to generate the mo files on their own system.

+**BEWARE**: The argparse module that `i18nparse` translates evolves.
+The current French translation is in par with recent Python version (after 2024) while other language may use older versions.

 ## Goals
 The argparse module makes it easy to write user-friendly command-line interfaces.
 Specifically, it automatically generates help and usage messages and issues errors when users give the program invalid arguments.
 Unfortunately, even if the module is able to use `gettext` type localization strings, none is provided by the standard library.